fedora-python/python-rpm-porting/index.rst

 * If your application has a plugin system or in any way interacts with user code.
 * If your package is being imported by third-party projects and also has an executable.
-* If your package needs to ship both Python 2 and Python 3 executable.
+* If your package needs to ship both Python 2 and Python 3 executables.

 *See:* :doc:`Porting Python tools <tools>`